 One of the biggest safety concerns for our children comes when they want to emulate their favourite YouTubers and post videos of themselves.
 Children under the age of 13 should not even have accounts.
 This is to protect them from a number things:

 - Being watched and contacted by strangers

-- Being embarrassed by old videos when they are older
+- Being embarrassed by old videos when they grow up

 - Revealing personal details like their location